 - This technology will be made available to farmers easily.

 - This will result in the rapid breeding of indigenous cattle of high genetic merit.

-- A farmer can get five to six times increased number of offspring with high genetic merit.
+- A farmer can get five to six times an increased number of offspring with high genetic merit.

 - Such calves so obtained will also be free of diseases.